cpraveen/cfdlab/chapel/convect2d/README.md

 # Linear advection equation in 2-D

+> This will work on shared memory computers, it may not work correctly in distributed systems.

 Finite volume method with WENO5 reconstruction, upwind flux and SSPK3 scheme

 * `convect2d.chpl`: constant speed case, there is an MPI/PETSc version of this